Menu

 messages: Annotated[list, add_messages]

-Each field serves one purpose. classified_files maps every path to its type. extracted_texts maps every path to the text we pulled from it. cross_references holds the analysis.
-And report holds the final output.
+Every field has a single role. classified_files links each path to its type. extracted_texts links each path to the text we got from it. cross_references stores the review across sources.
+And report holds the end result.

-Tip: **Keep your state fields flat.** Nesting dicts inside dicts makes debugging harder.
-If you’re reaching three levels deep, rethink the structure.
+Tip: Keep your state fields flat.
+Nesting dicts inside dicts makes debugging a pain.
+If you find yourself three levels deep, it is time to rethink the layout.

-The classifier checks each file’s extension and maps it to a type.
-This is routing logic — it decides which extraction method each file gets.
+The classifier peeks at each file’s ending and gives it a type label.
+This is pure routing logic — it decides which reader each file will land on.

 python